-Bell Cornwell has recently obtained planning permission for 1000 sqm of prime office floor space at Electricity House, Bristol.
+Bell Cornwell has recently obtained planning permission for 1000 sq. m of prime office floor space at Electricity House in Bristol.

-Electricity House is an imposing and prominent seven storey, Grade II Listed Building in the city centre.
+Electricity House is an imposing and prominent seven-storey, Glad II Listed building in the city centre.
 The building falls within the ‘Nelson Street Regeneration Area’ (which is subject to its own SPD) and within a Conservation Area.
 The ground floor unit, which is in the ownership of our client, has been vacant for nearly 3 years as the approved uses within this part of the building are not commercially viable.

 The continued vacancy of this part of the building in such a vibrant and busy location clearly detracts from this part of the city.
-Bell Cornwell were therefore asked to help devise a planning strategy that would allow the ground floor unit to be put to a viable B1(a) office use that will enable the client to secure premium rets in this city centre location.
+Bell Cornwell were therefore asked to help devise a planning strategy that would allow the ground floor unit to be put to a viable B1(a) office use that will enable the client to secure premium rents in this city-centre location.

-For more information on this project please contact Senior Principal Planner, Dan Rogers.
+For more information on this project contact Associate, Dan Rogers.